 Presented by Young Tradition Vermont and the Burlington Violin Shop. $20 suggested donation.
-Reservations and other info at email@example.com.
+Reservations, waiting list and other info at email@example.com.

 Gerry O’Connor is from Dundalk, Co.
 Louth, where he grew up in a family of musicians, dancers and singers, all taught at home by his mother, Rose.
 His father Peter was himself a singer whose seven uncles all played music.
 Rose was the doyenne of fiddle teachers, passing her skill on to hundreds of others over the next four decades, students travelling from Armagh and Dublin as well as counties Meath and Louth to learn from.